-The standardized mortality ratio (SMR) is a ratio of the number of deaths occurring to residents of a geographic area to the expected number of deaths in that area based on provincial agespecific mortality rates (BC Vital Statistics Agency, 2009.)1
+The standardized mortality ratio (SMR) is a ratio of the number of deaths occurring to residents of a geographic area to the expected number of deaths in that area based on provincial agespecific mortality rates (BC Vital Statistics Agency, 2009).1

-Within CHA 4, significantly fewer people are experiencing mortality from cancer (0.79), diabetes mellitus (0.45), cardiovascular disease (0.79), cerebrovasular disease (0.86), chronic pulmonary disease (0.62), transport accidents (0.28), accidental poisonings (0.48), and homicide (0.42) than what is expected based on provincial rates.
+Within CHA 6, there are significantly fewer people experiencing mortality from HIV (0.23), cancer (0.81), cardiovascular disease (0.84), chronic pulmonary disease (0.67), transport accidents (0.39), accidental poisonings (0.38), and suicide (0.74) than what is expected based on provincial rates.
+CHA 6 also has the lowest SMR for accidental poisonings (0.38).
+The SMR for diabetes is the greatest within CHA 6, which may be explained by its high South Asian population who are at an increased risk for developing diabetes.